MaxPleaner/job_tracker_cli/README.md

 - To load all the code but not run the console, require the file as usual (`require_relative './app.rb'`)

+- You can load the app and drop into byebug (if installed) by entering `ruby app.rb byebug`

 ## Usage